Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 At El Barranco we will be marveled at the variety of sea life that uses the crevices of the lava cliffs for shelter.
 Red-billed Tropicbirds fly overhead, and a small colony of fur seals may be found near the landing site.
 We will be dropped off at a steep stairway that begins on rocks at the foot of a path that leads through a seabird colony full of Nazca and Red footed Boobies.

 From within the flooded caldera of Tower Island, we set foot onto the sandy beach of Darwin Bay to be greeted by swallow tailed gulls often said to be the most beautiful gull in the world.
-In the trail we can see at nesting red footed boobies and great frigatebirds.
+In the trail we can see nesting red footed boobies and great frigatebirds.

 Day 5: Rabida Island & Bartolome Island